UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 What is the best month to switch electricity providers?

-Typically, rates are lower in the spring and fall when the demand for heating and cooling is at its lowest.
-Locking in a fixed-rate plan during these mild seasons can often secure you a better price than shopping during the peak of summer or winter.
+Typically, rates smoothly hit their absolute lowest points in the spring (April and May) and the fall (September and October) when the overarching demand for heavy home heating and cooling pleasantly subsides.
+Securing a long-term fixed-rate plan firmly during these mild seasons helps you strategically lock in a far better price than desperately shopping during the chaotic peak of summer or winter.

 Read more about the Best Time to Switch Providers